 National Council for Research on Women, a network of more than 100 leading U.S. research, advocacy, and policy centers.

-European Centre for Women and Technology is a European multi-stakeholder partnership representing high-level expertise in women and technology development.
+European Centre for Women and Technology, a European multi-stakeholder partnership representing high-level expertise in women and technology development.

 - Initiate, expand, and enhance externally funded research on women, science, and technology.